gobo-eiffel/gobo/work/geuc/Readme.txt

 When all supported compilers support NATURAL_8, then we can drop these projections.

+N.B.
+This is now the case, but I don't feel energetic enough to change the code right now.
+Anyone who feels energetic - feel free.

 A note on Hangul syllables and conjoining jamo behavior
 -------------------------------------------------------